regis-leray/sbt-docker-image/README.md

 lazy val root = project.in(file("."))
   .settings(
-      //provide push OPTIONS :: default `Nil`
+      //provide rm OPTIONS :: default `Nil`
-      dockerRmiOptions := Seq("--no-prune"),
+      cmdOptions in DockerImg in rm := Seq("--no-prune"),
       //default value `dockerTagNames`
-      dockerRmiImages := Seq("org.me/hello:1.0")
+      tagNames in DockerImg in rm := Seq("org.me/hello:1.0") )
-   )
-  .enablePlugins(DockerPlugin)
+  .enablePlugins(DockerImagePlugin)
 ```

 ### Pushing an image

-An image that have already been built can be pushed with the `dockerPush` task.
+An image that have already been built can be pushed with the `dockerImg:push` task.

-To push an image use the `dockerPush` task.

-By default `dockerPush` will push your docker image tags define by the `dockerBuildTags` property but you can still override
+By default `dockerImage:push` will push your docker image tags define by the `dockerBuildTags` property but you can still override

 `dockerBuildTags` key is used to determine which image names to push